dmungas/adc_summary_report/README.md

 R must be installed, along with the following libraries:

     RMySQL, Gmisc, Hmisc, doBy, plyr, dplyr
-    As of 10/7/2014 RMySql must be installed from source and configuration is tricky.
-See RMysql_works.sh.
+    As of 10/7/2014 RMySQL must be installed from source and configuration is tricky.
+See RMySQL_works.sh.
 MacTeX also must be installed.

 To run from shell command line: